Keyfactor/keyfactor-go-client-sdk/v11/docs/KeyfactorWebKeyfactorApiModelsCertificateStoresCertificateStoreResponse.md

 ### GetReenrollmentStatus

-`func (o *KeyfactorWebKeyfactorApiModelsCertificateStoresCertificateStoreResponse) GetReenrollmentStatus() CSSCMSDataModelModelsReenrollmentStatus`
+`func (o *KeyfactorWebKeyfactorApiModelsCertificateStoresCertificateStoreResponse) GetReenrollmentStatus() ModelsReenrollmentStatus`

 GetReenrollmentStatus returns the ReenrollmentStatus field if non-nil, zero value otherwise.

 ### GetReenrollmentStatusOk

-`func (o *KeyfactorWebKeyfactorApiModelsCertificateStoresCertificateStoreResponse) GetReenrollmentStatusOk() (*CSSCMSDataModelModelsReenrollmentStatus, bool)`
+`func (o *KeyfactorWebKeyfactorApiModelsCertificateStoresCertificateStoreResponse) GetReenrollmentStatusOk() (*ModelsReenrollmentStatus, bool)`

 GetReenrollmentStatusOk returns a tuple with the ReenrollmentStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetReenrollmentStatus

-`func (o *KeyfactorWebKeyfactorApiModelsCertificateStoresCertificateStoreResponse) SetReenrollmentStatus(v CSSCMSDataModelModelsReenrollmentStatus)`
+`func (o *KeyfactorWebKeyfactorApiModelsCertificateStoresCertificateStoreResponse) SetReenrollmentStatus(v ModelsReenrollmentStatus)`

 SetReenrollmentStatus sets ReenrollmentStatus field to given value.